MastodonC/witan.docs/GUIDE.md

 ![Projection - In Progress](imgs/projection05.png)

 Depending on the Model, it could take a few minutes to generate the Outputs.
-During this time the Projection will appear as "In Progress" and any further changes will be prevented until it's ready.
+During this time the Projection will appear as "In Progress" and any further changes will be prevented until it has completed.
 Once the Outputs are ready the page should automatically update and items will now be available on the Outputs page.

 ![Projection - Outputs](imgs/projection06.png)